Anthony Fernando

 Anthony Martin Fernando (6 April 1864 – 9 January 1949) was an early Aboriginal Australian toymaker and early political activist.
+He is mostly known for his three-year protest outside London's Australia House which ended with his arrest in 1928.
+During the protest, he wore a cloak decorated with white toy skeletons.

 Biography

 Fernando was born in Woolloomooloo, New South Wales as a member of the Dharug nation.
 He spent most of his life in "self-imposed" exile, overseas, protesting and publicising the injustices inflicted upon himself, his people, and Aboriginal Australians generally: